GondorSigl2022/SOAR/README.md

 ## Project architecture

-* applications : contains our application (maybe deleted at the end of project)
-* plateform2 : contains the plateform2 infrastructure and applications deployment
+* plateform2.zip : contains the plateform2 infrastructure and applications deployment
-* plateform3 : contains the plateform3 infrastructure and applications deployment
+* plateform3.zip : contains the plateform3 infrastructure and applications deployment

 ## Pre requisite

-To deploy the two infrastructure you will need :
+To deploy the two infrastructures you will need :
 * Terraform CLI installed
 * AWS CLI installed
 * A nvm version to execute application in plateform 3